 DEFENDER: Are there any others who have impacted your life?

 MOONEY SMITH: My mentor Angie Nichols, retired associate principal (Dallas, TX.) a lifelong mentor, made a permanent impact on me by giving me the opportunity to travel and try new things.
 Firsthand, exposure is key to eventually succeeding in areas that you may not have known were possible or even existed.
 As the old cliché goes, “Once you see it, you can be it.”
 I credit my upbringing for my success.
 My parents were products of the Civil Rights Era and always made sure we had meaningful family conversations with me and my five siblings around the dinner table every evening.
 These talks set the expectation from an early age that we would all attend college.
 And we all did.
 They quite literally set the table for my success.
-I can also attribute my career and personal success to my husband, Morris Smith, director of public affairs, communications, and sustainability at Coca-Cola Southwest Beverages.
+I can also attribute my career and personal success to my husband, Morris Smith, vice president of public affairs, communications and sustainability at Coca-Cola Southwest Beverages.
 He never limits me and encourages me to be the best I can be.